Analysis | How long can Republicans keep helping Trump delegitimize the election?

 Georgia’s secretary of state, a loyal Republican, pushed back on Georgia Republican senators’ attempts to claim fraud in the state and that he step down for it.
 He’s authorizing a hand recount of ballots that he expects will confirm a Biden win in his state, The Post reports.

 Those are cracks that suggest more could be coming.
-But given how willing the party has been to follow Trump this far down the road of undermining a legitimate election, we’re still skeptical party leaders would publicly accept election results before the president does.
+But, given how willing the party has been to follow Trump this far down the road of undermining a legitimate election, we’re still skeptical that party leaders would publicly accept election results before the president does.

-Still, there are some timelines to be aware of that could make it even harder for Republicans to stick by Trump.
+Still, there are timelines to be aware of that could make it even harder for Republicans to stick by Trump.

 In the next few days, states still counting ballots are expected to finish.
 That could mean Biden wins Arizona and Georgia and gets 306 electoral votes to Trump’s expected 232, literally the inverse of the 2016 election, which Republicans had no trouble agreeing with right away.

-Note: This post has been updated with the latest senators to support intelligence briefings for Biden.